lnls-sirius/pydm-opi/README.md

 ```

 ## Usage
-Inside `launch.sh` the user should set the ip/port where the PV Gateway is running.
+Inside `launch.sh` the user should set the ip/port where the PV Gateway or the IOCs are running.
 This is done by editing:
 ```
 # PV Gateway Address
-export EPICS_CA_ADDR_LIST=127.0.0.1:5072
+export EPICS_CA_ADDR_LIST=127.0.0.1
 ```
 After that, simply run:
 ```